redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/sway/contract/README.md

 ## 🙋‍Contact

-Please feel free to contact us on [Discord](https://redstone.finance/discord) or send email to core@redstone.finance
+Please feel free to contact us on [Discord](https://redstone.finance/discord) or email to core@redstone.finance